-- Everyone (almost) agrees there is enough money in the US health care system; we just spend it on the wrong services and in the wrong places - Policy deliberations focus primarily on alternative payment and pricing models - Moving from a volume-driven to value-based system requires a change in both how we pay for care and how we engage consumers to seek care
+- Everyone (almost) agrees there is enough money in the US health care system; we just spend it on the wrong services and in the wrong places - Value-based care requires new thinking in both how we pay for care (i.e. alternative payment models) and how we engage consumers to seek care (i.e. benefit design) - Employers are leading the effort to move from a volume-driven to a value-based health care delivery system